Laragear/Meta/README.md

 ## Builder extender

 The `ExtendsBuilder` trait allows a [Global Scope](https://laravel.com/docs/eloquent#global-scopes) to extend the instance of the Eloquent Builder with new methods.
-Simply add public static methods in the scope that receive a `Builder` instance, and optional parameters if you deem so.
+Simply start your builder methods `extend`, no matter wich  visibility scope or if the method is static or not.

 ```php
 use Illuminate\Database\Eloquent\Scope;